-This peach blue spirulina chia pudding combines the juicy sweetness of ripe peaches with the subtle nuttiness of almonds and the earthy undertone of blue spirulina.
-The result?
-A naturally sweet, creamy pudding with a gorgeous pastel green hue and a whole lot of nutrition in every bite.
+This peach blue spirulina chia pudding brings together the juicy sweetness of ripe peaches, the nuttiness of almonds and the earthy vibe of blue spirulina.
+The result is a naturally sweet, cremy and satisfying pudding with a beutiful pastel blue color and full of good nutrients for the body and soul.

-What makes this chia pudding so great, besides how pretty it looks, is how easy it is to prep ahead.
-Stir it together the night before and wake up to a cool, satisfying breakfast.
-Or blend it up in the morning and let it chill while you go about your day.
-Either way, it’s a no-fuss way to pack in fiber, plant-based protein, and antioxidants—especially if you’re trying to eat more mindfully without sacrificing flavor or fun.
+One of the best things about this chia pudding (beside how pretty it is!) is how simple it is to make ahead.
+Stir everything together the night before and you’ll wake up to a cool satisfying breakfast, perfect for big and little ones too.
+Or whip it up in the morning and let it chill while you go about your day, at least 4 hours but better 6-8 hours.
+Either way, it’s easy, no-stress way to load up on fiber, plant-based protein and antioxidants, perfect if you are trying to eat a bit more mindfully without giving up on flavor or fun.

 What You’ll Need